-The conclusion drawing in this thesis proposal research uses a deductive method, namely drawing conclusions that start from a general proposition whose truth has been known and ends in a more specific conclusion (Sunggono, 2005).
-The results of the analysis as a general proposition in this study are concluded using a deductive method by starting from the results of the analysis as a general proposition and then drawing specific conclusions in answering the problem.
+The conclusion drawing in this thesis proposal research uses a deductive method, namely drawing conclusions that start from a general proposition whose truth is known and ends in a more specific conclusion (Sunggono, 2005).
+The results of the analysis as a general proposition in this study were concluded using a deductive method, starting from the results of the analysis as a general proposition and then drawing specific conclusions to answer the problem.